-In addition to its dedicated telescopes, the NSO operates a Digital Library that provides synoptic datasets (daily solar images from SOLIS, FTS data, and a portion of the Sacramento Peak spectroheliograms) over the Internet to the research community.
+In addition to its dedicated telescopes, the NSO operates a Digital Library that provides synoptic datasets (daily solar images from SOLIS, FTS data, GONG data and a portion of the Sacramento Peak spectroheliograms) over the Internet to the research community.
+Additional data sets from ISOON, the DLSP, and the remainder of the NSO/SP spectroheliograms (being digitized at NJIT) will be added in the future.
+We will also be hosting some none-NSO data sets such as the Mt.
+Wilson Ca K synoptic maps and the AFRL ADAPT magnetic field forecasts.

 Since the inception of the Digital Library in May 1998, more than 20 million science data files have been distributed to about 9,000 unique computers.
 These figures exclude any NSO or NOAO staff members.
-The holdings of the NSO Digital Library are currently stored on a set of RAID5 disk arrays and are searchable via a Webbased interface to a relational database.
-The current storage system, named Newsolarch, currently has 100 TB of on-line RAID5 storage.
+The holdings of the NSO Digital Library are currently stored on a set of disk arrays and are searchable via a Web-based interface to a relational database.
+The current storage systemcurrently has 100 TB of on-line storage.
 The Digital Library is fully supported by non-NSO funds, and is an important component of the Virtual Solar Observatory.